 In the summer 2008 show at the Jewish Museum, about art from 1940 to 1976, Robert Rauschenberg appears exactly once.
 The number is less important, though, than how he appears—slim, youthful, confident, shirtless and outdoors, his arms raised, swaying in a communal dance.
 The photograph captures him at Black Mountain, the North Carolina college that had room for Josef Albers, but also the wilder discipline of John Cage and Merce Cunningham.
 Just twenty-three, Rauschenberg showed up with Susan Weil, the painter he briefly married.
 He also got to meet Dorothea Rockburne, who later assisted in his studio.
 In the photograph, as so often in life, he submitted to the energy of others and gave generously of himself, while somehow taking over the picture.

 If anyone carried American art from Bauhaus to our house, Rauschenberg did.
 The real subjects of the Jewish Museum's show, Clement Greenberg and Harold Rosenberg, may for once have missed the point as critics, but few artists did.
 If they had, he might simply have thanked them, just as he graciously credited Albers's strict, unsympathetic instruction.
 Worse comes to worse, one can always listen and do the exact opposite.
-At least he could—for, as perhaps his greatest gift, he made the lesson all but impossible for others.
-He died May 12, 2008, at age 82, after throwing so many ideas and objects into painting that one can hardly imagine anywhere to stand outside it.
+At least he could—while, as perhaps his greatest gift, making that lesson all but impossible for others.
+He died May 12, 2008, at age 82, after throwing so many ideas and objects into painting that one can hardly imagine anywhere to stand outside his influence.

-The 1995 Rauschenberg retrospective showed just how much ground he covered.
-It also showed his talent for making the ground explicit, where others took irony as requiring reserve and indirection.
+The 1997 Rauschenberg retrospective showed just how much ground he covered.
+It also showed his talent for making the ground explicit, where others took irony as demanding indirection and reserve.
 Weil spoke of how Abstract Expressionism stood for them less as a style than as a possibility—a renewed sense of freedom.
 Rauschenberg happily practiced both, slapping coarse red brushwork onto a real comforter and calling it Bed.
 In one account he recycled his own bedspread, and in another he swiped it from Rockburne's little girl.
 His silkscreen paintings served as almost fifty years of autobiography, national history, and travelogue, in a technique that he improvised by dissolving newsprint.

-For all his achievement and unrivaled influence, however, I think first of how much he shared.
+For all his achievement, though, I think first of how much he shared.
 I think of him bumming around Italy with Cy Twombly, long before the latter called it home.
 I think of him trying out his black paintings by redecorating Cage's living quarters, naturally without asking first.
-I think of his audacity and shyness in approaching Kooning, who had hit his stride, too, with black and white paintings, for two drawings to erase.
-He took his period as roommate, lover, and business partner to Jasper Johns as an obligation to bring ideas.
-Rauschenberg continued his silkscreens until the end, again in collaboration, but with a global chain of producers.
+I think of his audacity and shyness in approaching de Kooning, who had hit his stride, too, with black and white paintings, for two drawings to erase.
+He took each day as roommate, lover, and business partner to Jasper Johns as an obligation to bring ideas.
+Rauschenberg continued his silkscreens until his death, again in collaboration with others, including a global chain of producers.

 By the end, Rauschenberg's studio network approached an industry more closely than Andy Warhol and Warhol's Factory ever could.
-His geniality, as much as his success and his working methods, contributes to the relative blandness of his late work, not unlike for Andy Warhol or an aging de Kooning.
+His geniality, as much as his success and his working methods, contributes to the relative blandness of his late work, not unlike for late Warhol or an aging de Kooning.
 Johns, in his portraits of absence and solitude, seems emotionally worlds away—but perhaps he was all along.
-It takes a moment to remember the harsh humor of Rauschenberg's greatest art, like the tire around a goat, the painted letters YOUR ASS, or the bloodied bed.
-It takes a moment to recall its American mythology of rise and fall, from black paintings to a space capsule falling back into the atmosphere.
-Still, without that geniality, without that generosity, his art could never have encompassed so much.
+It takes time to remember the harsh humor of Rauschenberg's greatest art, like the tire around a goat, the painted letters YOUR ASS, or the bloodied bed.
+It takes time, too, to recall its American mythology of rise and fall, from black paintings to a space capsule falling back into the atmosphere.
+Still, without that geniality and generosity, he could never have encompassed so much.